 - Electronic Tracking feature allows you to program the cart according to the type and characteristic of the course you are playing.

-- Automatic Shut off is an advance feature wherein the electric golf cart automatically shuts itself off after 40 seconds of no commands or response.
+- Automatic Shut off is an advanced feature wherein the electric golf cart automatically shuts itself off after 40 seconds of no commands or response.

 - Diagnostic Information provides solutions to problems that might occur on your electric golf cart.